callumhackett/obsidian_polka_theme/README.md

 # Polka

 This theme adds some colorful minimalism to Obsidian in light and dark modes, with characteristic dots in the ribbon.
-Major features include a fully customizable color scheme and independent selection of themes for code blocks.
+Major features include a fully customizable color scheme and independent selection of sub-themes for code blocks.

 ![Preview](assets/polka_full_size.png)